8 Reasons to Visit Norway’s Oslo Region

-It’s no secret that I absolutely love Norway.
-By far, it’s one of the most beautiful, adventure-packed countries I’ve visited.
+There's no secret that I absolutely love Scandinavia, in particular the Oslo region in Norway.
+It's by far one of the most beautiful, adventure-packed places I've visited.

 Throughout Norway, endless forests, snow-capped mountains, picture-perfect fjords, and shining seas all set the scene for an active outdoor vacation.
-Meanwhile Norway’s cities offer fantastic food, fascinating viking museums, Norwegian culture, and endless things to do.
+Whereas, the cities showcase Viking history, modern Scandinavian architecture, and world-renowned restaurants that make spending 2 days in Oslo a must on any Scandinavian itinerary!

 But did you realize that all of that can be found in the Oslo Region of Norway alone?
 Probably not.